darklang/dark/README.md

 - Install elm tools:
   - `brew install elm`

+# Debugging elm

+By default, debugging in the client is disabled.
+This is because it is impossibly slow.
+However, it's a great debugger, so there's a simple way to enable it:

+- `scripts/start_client_debug`

+Stop debugging with

+- `scripts/stop_client_debug`

 # Versioning Dark files

 Dark files are versioned by the hash of the "shape" of their structure.